Lamis Elhadidy: Career

 During the 2011 protests in Tahrir Square, she refused to appear on the state-owned Nile Life channel for spreading false information up until Mubarak stepped down.
 She was criticized and assaulted for her strong anti-Islamist views along with her ties to the former regime, and eventually lost her show Men Qalb Masr on Nile Life in March 2011, as a result of the Muslim Brotherhood coming to power.
 She argued to the accusations of her participation in the Mubarak's 2005 election campaign by analogy to the similar practice in the United States, where mass media also involved in the elections, but no one accuses them of bias in favor of the system.

 In July 2011, she moved on the satellite channel CBC, where she started to host Huna Al Asima and Half the Truth.
 The CBC had been accused of being anti-Islamist and politically biased since its inauguration in June 2011, and eventually been dubbed as the channel of feloul ("remnants"), because its presenters included Lamis Elhadidy and her brother-in-law Emad el-Din Adeeb, who made media contributions to Mubarak's 2005 presidential election campaign.

 On 13 December 2011, she and other Egyptian media personalities received death-threat text messages to their mobile phones, which caused the Egyptian Organization for Human Rights to call for protection of the media specialists.
 In February 2012, she dedicated a whole episode of her show on CBC to the sexual assaults against women.

 In 2015, Elhadidy was voted Best Female Presenter by Dear Guest magazine.
 She also was ranked as the 31st of the 100 most powerful Arab women in the world by Arabian Business, and the 10th of the 50 most powerful women in Africa by Jeune Afrique.

 Personal life

-Since 1994 Elhadidy has been married to an Egyptian TV presenter, Amr Adib, with whom she has a son, Nur al-Din.
+Since 1994 until December 2025 Elhadidy was married to an Egyptian TV presenter, Amr Adib, with whom she has a son, Nur Al-Din.

+In December 2025 Lamis ElHadidi announced the divorce of TV presenter Amr Adib.